Wild wine fermentation is synonymous with natural wine

-Now, wine doesn’t require any additional yeasts or additives to get it to ferment and produce that wondrous liquid we all know and love, because (according to Carlo Mondavi at Raen Winery), there are over 50,000 natural yeast particles on each and every single wine grape.
+Now, wine doesn’t require any additional yeasts or additives to get it to ferment and produce that wondrous liquid we all know and love, because (according to Carlo Mondavi), there are over 50,000 natural yeast particles on each and every single wine grape.
 And yeast is all that stands between grape juice and the nectar of the Gods.

 The Role of Yeast in Wine Fermentation